PIA-Group/ScientISST-notebooks/_Utilities/README.md

 This script contains the following functions.
 ###  findImageTag

-####
 Receives string, finds the img tag and retrieves the link of its source.

+*def findImageTag (source=None)*

     Parameters
     ----------
     source: str